kcanivet/Covid/BigQuerySQL.md

 Order by SAFE_DIVIDE_PercentagePop --DESC
 LIMIT 25
 ```
---Switching back to deaths to see which countries have the highest and lowest death totals, along with percentage deaths of the population.
+#### Switching back to deaths to see which countries have the highest and lowest death totals, along with percentage deaths of the population.
 Comment/uncomment the order by lines to switch between total death and death percentage rankings

 ```sql
 SELECT
 location,